Bundle v1 — Satsignal .mbnt Receipt Spec

 }

-Required fields: schema_version, issuer, issued_at, nonce, subject, and within subject.proofs at least byte_exact. content_canonical and chunk_merkle are optional. attachments is always present and always empty (legacy field, retained for shape compatibility).
+Required fields: schema_version, subtype, issued_at, issuer, subject, attestation, attachments, and nonce (all eight top-level keys MUST be present), and within subject.proofs at least byte_exact. content_canonical and chunk_merkle are optional. attachments is always present and always empty (legacy field, retained for shape compatibility).

 4.2 Sealed-mode subject.proofs